Two Systems That Should Talk to Each Other But Don't

 What the Connected State Looks Like

 When a customer accepts a private offer, the CRM is automatically updated: opportunity moves to Closed Won, contract value recorded, dates captured, marketplace attribution set.
 Approaching renewals surface as tasks automatically.
-Usage data flows into customer records for real-time visibility.
-Every transaction is tagged with channel, marketplace, and co-sell involvement.

 Salesforce Integration